 - Free: Doesn’t get much better than that.
 Zen Cart is (and will always be) free to download and use.

-- Customizable: Because Zen Cart is open source, developers are able to change whatever aspects of the software they choose.
+- Customizable: Because Zen Cart is open-source, developers can change whatever aspects of the software they choose.
 You can hire developers to do that work for you, or you can take advantage of other developers’ work by downloading available modules.

 - Community: The Zen Cart community has been around for over a decade and is still going strong.
 You can benefit from an active forum and current modules.

-Zen Cart has its perks.
-It’s a free platform that is 100% customizable, and it’s surrounded by a great community of developers.
+We think that Zen Cart certainly has its perks.
+After all, it is a completely free platform that is 100% customizable, and it’s surrounded by a great community of developers.
 It could be a decent choice for a mid-sized business with access to an IT team.

-However, I think that there are better options out there.
+However, I think that there are better options out there for the average small business.
 Zen Cart’s outdated user interface and themes give me pause, and I am discouraged by the number of modules I would potentially have to install to fill out my platform.
 Additionally, the lack of support and usability suggests that Zen Cart is not the best option for most merchants.

-But, if Zen Cart sounds like what you’ve been looking for, click the link below to find out how to download your platform for free.
+But if Zen Cart sounds like what you’ve been looking for, click the link below to find out how to download the platform for free.